Amebis/eduVPN/bin/Setup/README.md

 # MSI Packages

-eduVPN MSI packages install eduVPN client _without_ pre-requisites.
-The only pre-requisite installed by MSI package is Microsoft Visual C++ Run-time library.

-eduVPN MSI packages are provided for IT professionals looking to mass-deploy eduVPN in their organisation using Group Policy or similar.
+eduVPN MSI packages install eduVPN client. eduVPN MSI packages are provided for IT professionals looking to mass-deploy eduVPN in their organisation using Group Policy or similar.
 Deploying eduVPN client is deploying:

 1. .NET Framework 4.5
-2. OpenVPN 2.4+
+2. Tap-windows drivers 9.21+
 3. eduVPN MSI

 Note: All eduVPN MSI packages have no GUI by design.